 As many as 20% of all women have what can be described as a high hairline.
 It usually is a hereditary and natural characteristic.
 Most modern hairstylists are trained to recognize this and will style the hair combed forward in bangs and thereby disguise it.
 A high hairline is considered a masculine trait.
 A hairline that measures its mid-point between 5 cm and 6 cm above a line drawn across the brows is what most classify as a typical and desirable female hairline.
 A mature male hairline usually is 6-8 cm above the brows.

 The high inherited hairlines that are often seen from those women of Anglo Saxon ancestry can be exemplified by the history and paintings of Queen Elizabeth I, the great Tudor queen, the daughter of Henry VIII, who reigned for 45 years.
 She had a naturally high hairline, which is revealed in many portraits.

 One can find many portraits of women of English nobility of her time who emulated the queen by actually shaving back an inch or so of their hair to more resemble the queen.
 This was especially true of the women who were in her court.

 It should be noted that Bette Davis, in portraying Queen Elizabeth, had to shave her hairline back for such a movie role.
 She played Queen Elizabeth twice once when she was a younger actress, and as an older actress playing the older queen, the hairline had to be kept proportionate, though Ms. Davis’ hairline had receded naturally with age.

 Most women who have high hairlines have a compensatory hairstyle or have little concern with it.
-Those who have suffered teasing in their formative or teenage years regarding a “big forehead”, “looks like a light bulb”, or looking more like a boy, carry this burden into early adulthood.
+Those who have suffered teasing in their formative or teenage years regarding a “big forehead”, or looking more like a boy, carry this burden into early adulthood.

 In addition to the common hairstyles to disguise the high Tudor-like female hairline, surgery can be performed.